spacetelescope/caldp/README.rst

 Our github action workflow ``merge-main-to-develop`` runs after any push to ``main``, (which automatically includes merged PR's).
-In practice this is a slight deviation from Gitflow, which would merge the release branch into ``develop``.
+In practice this is a slight deviation from Gitflow, which would merge the release or hotfix branch into ``develop``.
 However, due to the nature of github action permissions, the github action triggered by a PR from a fork does not have sufficient scope to perform that secondary merge directly from the PR commit.
 This security limitation would require a personal access token of an admin to be added to the account to allow github actions to merge.
 By merging from ``main`` right after push, the github action has sufficient privilege to push to ``develop``.
 The implication being that the security of code added via PR from a fork falls on the administrators of this project, and is not inadvertently circumvented via github action elevated privileges.

 Overview of CALDP
 -----------------